Wilson Álvarez: Career

 During the 1997 season, the White Sox traded Álvarez, Danny Darwin, and Roberto Hernández to the San Francisco Giants for six prospects (Keith Foulke, Bob Howry, Lorenzo Barceló, Mike Caruso, Ken Vining, and Brian Manning) in what became known as the White Flag Trade.
-A free agent after the season, he signed a five-year contract with Tampa Bay.
-He was the team's first pitcher, and started Opening Day on March 31, 1998, throwing the Devil Rays' first ever pitch (a ball to Detroit's Brian L. Hunter).
+A free agent after 1997, he signed a five-year contract with Tampa Bay.
+He was first in the team's starting rotation, and started Opening Day on March 31, 1998, throwing the Devil Rays' first ever pitch (a ball to Detroit's Brian L. Hunter).

-Inconsistency and poor conditioning continually kept him from realizing his full potential.
-In his first season with the Devil Rays, Alvarez missed two months with tendinitis in his shoulder, eventually losing 14 games during the season.
+In his first season with the Devil Rays Alvarez missed two months with tendonitis in his shoulder, eventually losing 14 games during the season.
 The following year he made two trips to the disabled list.
 Finally, he had arthroscopic shoulder surgery and missed the next two seasons.
 After finishing his contract with Tampa Bay, Álvarez signed with the Dodgers.
 He began the 2003 season as a starter for Triple-A Las Vegas.
 After going 5–1 with a 1.15 ERA, he filled the long relief role for the Dodgers at mid-season.
 Later he got a chance to start, collecting a 5–0 record and 1.06 ERA over a stretch of nine games.
 In 2004, he went 7–6 in 40 games (15 as a starter).

 On August 1, 2005, Alvarez announced he would retire after the season.
 He compiled a career 102–92 record with 1330 strikeouts and a 3.96 ERA in 1747.2 innings.

+In 2010, Álvarez was inducted into the Caribbean Baseball Hall of Fame.

-After a brief stint as the pitching coach of the State College Spikes (2007–2008), Álvarez joined the Baltimore Orioles organization when he was named pitching coach of the Gulf Coast League Orioles in 2013.
-He was dismissed from that job in June 2019.
+After a brief stint as the pitching coach of the State College Spikes, Álvarez joined the Baltimore Orioles organization when he was named pitching coach of the Gulf Coast League Orioles in 2013.
+In June 2019, he was replaced as Orioles pitching coach.

-In 2010, Álvarez gained induction into the Caribbean Baseball Hall of Fame.

-Personal life

-He is the father of Viviana, Vannessa, and Valentina Alvarez, and currently lives in Florida.